February 12, 2026

 • Missing invoices for brokerage, legal, or transfer expenses

-• Not comparing both methods when eligible
+• Not computing both methods when eligible under the grandfathering provision

 Takeaway